-In particular, the huge $600 trillion over-the-counter (OTC) derivatives market still relies heavily on a lot of manual processing, which is creating problems.
-Moves are being made to automate and centralise the clearing and settlements process in the OTC derivatives market.
-The rationale behind this regulatory-driven move is that it will increase transparency in the market and reduce risk.
-This is creating big challenges for banks’ operations teams, from both an IT and a human resources standpoint.
+In particular, the huge $600 trillion over-the counter (OTC) derivatives market still relies heavily on a lot of manual processing, which is creating problems.
+Moves are being made to automate and centralise the clearing and settlements process in the OTC derivatives market but until this happens, people are needed to fill in the documentation.

 As you work your way up the operations hierarchy you will progress to more strategic roles, looking at issues such as how to streamline the exceptions process or which functions should be moved offshore.